 Patients receiving Dacogen lived for an average of 7.7 months compared with 5.0 months for patients receiving supportive care or treatment with cytarabine.

 What is the risk associated with Dacogen?

-Dacogen must not be used in people who are hypersensitive (allergic) to decitabine or any of the other ingredients.
+Dacogen must not be used in people who are breastfeeding.
 As it is not known whether the active substance is excreted in breast milk, in the event that a patient is breastfeeding, they must discontinue breastfeeding if they require treatment with Dacogen.

 Why has Dacogen been approved?

-The CHMP noted that the improvement in survival seen with Dacogen in patients with AML was modest but relevant, as the benefits of currently available treatments are limited in adults aged 65 years or older.
-In addition, there were no major safety concerns with Dacogen and the overall safety profile was similar to that of low-dose cytarabine with the exception of some side effects such as infections and neutropenia, which were more common with Dacogen.
+The CHMP noted that the improvement in survival with Dacogen in patients with AML was modest but relevant, as the benefits of current treatments are limited in patients who are not eligible for standard induction chemotherapy.
+There were no major safety concerns with Dacogen and the overall safety profile was similar to that of low-dose cytarabine but some side effects such as infections and neutropenia were more common with Dacogen.
 The CHMP decided that Dacogen’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Dacogen